nachocaru/xaprb.com/content/blog/2007-03-14-how-to-find-the-max-row-per-group-in-sql-without-subqueries.md

 This is exactly the same problem as in my earlier article on [how to select the first/least/max row per group in SQL][1].
 The only difference is subqueries are disallowed.

-I love finding ways to do things without subqueries, even if I don&#8217;t have to.
+I love finding ways to do things without subqueries, even if I don't have to.
 My first article on this blog was about [how to write subqueries in the FROM clause without using subqueries][2].
 These tricks can occasionally be useful in very early versions of MySQL, which I still work with (I recently completed a consulting job where the only database available is MySQL 3.23).

 My first thought on this problem was to use a [mutex table][3], another blast from the past.
-It would work, but it&#8217;s not the best way to do it.
+It would work, but it's not the best way to do it.

 ### The solution

-Let&#8217;s say you have a table of people, and you want to find the youngest of each gender.
-Here&#8217;s the table:
+Let's say you have a table of people, and you want to find the youngest of each gender.
+Here's the table:

 <table class="borders collapsed compact">
   <tr>